gskopp/UnitGeneratedOrders/README.md

 # UnitGeneratedOrders
-Computations of unit-generated orders whose class group is 2-torsion, using SageMath
+Computations of unit-generated quadratic orders whose class group is 2-torsion, using SageMath